cmmid/cmmid.github.io/README.md

 If you want to use mathjax, tabs, or other objects regularly used in Rmarkdown html files:
  1. set 'output: html_fragment' in your rmarkdown file
  2. set rmarkdown_html_fragment: true in the front-matter of your post

+# Adding TRANSLATED posts
+Post translations should be added in the corresponding folder under /translations/xx-yy/topics/ similar to /topics/

+Currently, only zh-cn is available

 # Adding R Shiny Apps

 To add a new shiny app to the [visualisations page](https://cmmid.github.io/visualisations.html), all you need to do is copy a file, and change two fields.